Karthik150502-2/resizify-images/README.md

 When you have a large feature to work on, and you decide to break the work in small portions, have branches for each small feature adding up to become that one big feature you were working on.

 To Stack is to create a list of branches, that are build upon one another.
-You can easily navigate in your stack of branches, with gt up, gt down, to reach to the old and new changes you have made.
+You can easily navigate in your stack of branches, with `gt up`, `gt down`, to reach to the old and new changes you have made.

 i) Checkout to dev branch and make changes upon the dev branch, initially;
 - Make the changes, Add the files to which you have made the changes.